 Nodules.
 These callus-like formations usually grow in the middle of the vocal cord.
 They tend to go away if you give your voice enough rest.

 Polyps.
 These typically appear on one side of the vocal cord.
 They have a variety of sizes and shapes.
+Unlike nodules, they often need to be removed surgically.

 Nervous System Diseases